linville/ccbanner/README.md

 CCBanner
 ========
 CCBanner (Common Criteria Banner) is a [Redmine](http://www.redmine.org) plugin that enables login banners and sitewide footers for security markings as required by the [Common Criteria](http://www.commoncriteriaportal.org).
-The banner text is configurable along with the footer text.
-Additionally the background of the footer is also configureable.
+The banner text is configurable and supports the wiki markup.
+The footer text is also configureable.
+Additionally the background color of the footer is also configureable.

 A future upgrade will enable setting of a header on each page.

 Requirements
 ============
-Redmine 2+
+Redmine 2.3+ (may work on older versions but it hasn't been tested)

 Install
 ============